sathishsegu/Portfolio/README.md

 - [Contact](#contact)

 ## About the Project
-This portfolio is designed to introduce myself professionally and showcase my expertise in Java development, front-end technologies, and more.
+This portfolio is designed to introduce myself professionally and showcase my expertise in Java development, front-end technologies, and many more.
 It includes sections such as:

 - **Home**: Introduction and download option for my resume.
 - **About**: Detailed information about my background, skills, and professional journey.